buguroo/cuckooautoinstall/README.md

 =================
 Read first: http://docs.cuckoosandbox.org/en/latest/installation/guest/

 Normally I create the Virtual Machine from my Windows and after I export the virtual machine using the file menu in Virtual Box.
-I export using the OVF format (.OVA).
-Then I copy the virtual machine to my server using sftp and
+I export the virtual machine using the OVF format (.OVA).
+Then I copy the virtual machine to my server using sftp.

 You can use the <strong>VBoxManage import</strong> command to import a virtual machine.
 Use the user created for cuckoo.
-For example to import my Virtual Machine "windows_7.ova" created from VirtualBox in Windows:
+Here an example to import my Virtual Machine "windows_7.ova" created from VirtualBox in Windows:

     su cuckoo
     VBoxManage import windows_7.ova